 First wave of Feminists?

 "The first feminist groups in Canada were established in the 19th century, at the time of the industrial revolution, in what has become known as the first wave of Western feminism.
 In Québec, however, the feminist movement didn't truly get started until somewhat later."
-Earliest Feminists in Canada were generally Middle-Class Women "Dr. Emily Stowe was vitally interested in all matters relating to women, [and] came before the public as a lecturer upon topics then somewhat new, "Woman's Sphere" and "Women in the Professions."
+The earliest Feminists in Canada were generally middle-class women: "Dr. Emily Stowe was vitally interested in all matters relating to women, [and] came before the public as a lecturer upon topics then somewhat new, "Woman's Sphere" and "Women in the Professions."

 "Early suffragists were typically white, middle-class women, many of whom believed that suffrage would increase the influence of their class and result in a better country.
 Many of these suffragists were not inclusive, however, and even advocated against non-white women getting the vote.
 Nonetheless, there were non-white advocates who fought for women’s suffrage such as Black abolitionists like Mary Ann Shadd.
 Shadd edited the Provincial Freeman and advocated for women’s rights."